 Christmas is a time for love and cheer.
 It’s a time to recollect, reflect and make new memories.
 It’s time to give and spread joy.
 It’s the most wonderful time of the year.
-And Christmas traditions make it even better.
+And Christmas traditions around the world make it even better.
 However, the traditions and customs we know and follow were not always as merry as we think them to be today,

 Creepy Origin Stories